-RGT acoustic guitar exams are organised in partnership with London College of Music Exams (one of the world's most respected music examination boards, established since 1887) and certificated by University Of West London, resulting in a recognised standard by which the skills and abilities of acoustic guitarists can be assessed.
+RGT@LCM acoustic guitar exams are organised by London College of Music Exams (one of the world's most respected music examination boards, established since 1887) and certificated by University Of West London, resulting in a recognised standard by which the skills and abilities of acoustic guitarists can be assessed.

 RGT graded exams, from Grade One onwards, are regulated by Ofqual (Ofqual) and have been placed on the Qualifications and Credit Framework.
 UCAS points towards university entrance are awarded from Grade 6 onwards.

 These officially accredited and internationally recognised exams offer a formal recognition of the specific talents of acoustic guitar players.
 The exams include options for both fingerstyle and plectrum players.

 10 exam grades are available, ranging from Initial Stage (for beginners) up to Grade 8 (for aspiring professional musicians & teachers).

 Download an Exam Information Booklet to see the requirements of each grade.

 A range of professional Acoustic Guitar Teaching Diplomas is available.

 Acoustic Guitar Performance Awards